-While you may own a property, you are required to follow certain state laws relative to tenant rights.
+While you may own a property, you are required to follow certain state laws regarding tenant rights.
 This will also explain your rights as a landlord.
-You will also want to use a service to run a credit and criminal background check for your potential tenant to determine if they would be good tenants for you.
+You will also want to use a service to run a credit and criminal background check for your potential tenant to decide if they would be good tenants for you.

 You have a basic understanding of the home buying process in Arizona.
 All home purchases are different and an experienced agent will walk you through the process, answer questions along the way.

 The right agent will make recommendations as you go through the process.
-While the ultimate decision rests with the buyer, input from an experienced agent with a proven track record negotiating will result in a buyer purchasing the right property at the right price.
+While the final decision rests with the buyer, advice from an experienced agent with a proven track record negotiating will result in a buyer purchasing the right property at the right price.

 Many real estate transactions have challenges but a good agent can lessen those challenges by being proactive and communicating with you through each step of the home buying process.